Looking to pick up some gear this holiday season? Check out HUSTLR’s holiday season shopping guide for the best deals!

-While some mics come with an attached shock mount, others don’t.
-The best option is to buy a dedicated shock mount from the mic’s manufacturing company.
-It is, however, crucial to ensure that the check the mic’s diameter and ensure that the shock mount fits it perfectly.
+While some mics come with one, others don’t.
+The best option is to buy a dedicated option from the mic’s manufacturing company.
+It is, however, crucial to ensure that the check the mic’s diameter and ensure that it fits perfectly.

 Image via Neumann

-A pop filter is made of nylon or thin metal and is used to safeguard your audio against plosive sounds.
+Pop filters are made of nylon or thin metal and is used to safeguard your audio against plosive sounds.
 A plosive sound, also known as stop sound, is the raspy popping sound produced by consonants such as P, T, K, B, D, and G. If a recording has too many audible plosives, it will ruin the listening experience and drive your audience away.
-That is why it is essential to place a pop filter between the mic and the speaker.
+That is why it is essential to place pop filters between the microphone and the speaker.

-The purpose of a pop filter is to catch these plosives even before they hit the microphone.
+The purpose of pop filters is to catch these plosives even before they hit the microphone.
 This, in turn, ensures that listeners have a pleasant experience.
-It is particularly crucial for podcasters since they talk directly in front of the mic and are prone to throw plosives at the mic.
+It is particularly crucial for podcasters since they talk directly in front of the microphone and are prone to throw plosives.